hiiamboris/red-wiki/Home.md

 This section lists all the remaining features to implement to conform to from the specification draft: [[http://www.red-lang.org/p/documentation.html]]

-* Global variables initialization proper initialization checking (should be initialized before used as argument)
+* Global variables proper initialization checking (should be initialized before used as argument)
 * Hex values syntax checking
 * <strike>Char! literals as input format for integer! values</strike>
 * Pointers literal values